Volatile geopolitics demand a nuanced approach, say Jonathan Adams, Jo Johnson and Jonathan Grant

 Our report highlights the need for data and discussion to inform critical decisions and policies that avoid the extremes of blind trust and disengagement.
 No one size fits all; with safeguards, some collaboration may be pursued; but whatever we do must be properly informed, considered and situation-specific.

-Jonathan Adams is chief scientist at the Institute for Scientific Information at Clarinet.
+Jonathan Adams is chief scientist at the Institute for Scientific Information at Clarivate.
 Jo Johnson is a president’s professorial fellow at King’s College London and a former UK science and universities minister.
 Jonathan Grant is Director, Different Angles.
 Research Professional News is an editorially independent part of Ex Libris, which, like the ISI, is owned by Clarivate

 This article also appeared in Research Fortnight and a version also appeared in Research Europe